overlookmotel/promisify-any/README.md

 ```

-Internally, `promisify-any` works out if an input function uses a callback or not, based on the number of arguments the function has.
+`promisify-any` works out if an input function uses a callback or not, based on the number of arguments the function has.
 So it needs to know in advance how many arguments it *should* have!

 #### Async callback functions